 English Language Requirement Exemptions

 There are four conditions for being exempt from taking a standardized test to demonstrate your English proficiency.
-Final exemption is subject to determination of the International Admissions Office and the academic departments.
+Final exemption will be determined by the International Admissions Office and the academic departments.

 - You have taken a full year of high school in the U.S.A. and earned a C grade (or better) in one year of standard English (not ESL).
 This must be shown on your transcripts.